Graphs Don't Stay Secret: Practical Subgraph Reconstruction Attacks on Defended Graph RAG: Defensive Measures

 \section{Defensive Measures}

-We evaluate whether \ours{} remains effective under practical defenses for Graph RAG system, ranging from prompt-based safeguards to decoding-time mitigation.
+We evaluate whether \ours{} remains effective under practical defenses for Graph RAG systems, ranging from prompt-based safeguards to decoding-time mitigation.
 We further propose two context-construction defenses that effectively mitigate the threat posed by \ours{}.